ShoggothAI/motleycrew/docs/source/key_concepts.rst

 tasks are completed or available tasks stop providing task units.

 A task is considered completed when it has ``done`` attribute set to ``True``.
-For example, in the case of `SimpleTask`, this happens when its only task unit is completed and the crew calls the task's ``register_completed_unit`` method.
+For example, in the case of `SimpleTask`, this happens when its only task unit is completed and the crew calls the task's ``on_unit_completion`` method.
 In case of a custom task, this behavior is up to the task's implementation.

 Available tasks are defined as tasks that have not been completed and have no incomplete upstream tasks.
 On each iteration, available tasks are queried for task units one by one, and the crew will dispatch the task unit to the worker that the task provides.

-When a task unit is dispatched, the crew adds it to the knowledge graph and calls the task's ``register_started_unit`` method.
-When the worker finishes processing the task unit, the crew calls the task's ``register_completed_unit`` method.
+When a task unit is dispatched, the crew adds it to the knowledge graph and calls the task's ``on_unit_dispatch`` method.
+When the worker finishes processing the task unit, the crew calls the task's ``on_unit_completion`` method.

 .. image:: images/crew_diagram.png
     :alt: Crew main loop